awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-health-enhanced-notifications.md

 # Notifications and troubleshooting<a name="environments-health-enhanced-notifications"></a>

 This page lists example cause messages for common issues and links to more information\.
-Cause messages appear in the [environment dashboard](environment-health-console.md) and are recorded in [events](using-features.events.md) when health issues persist across several checks\.
+Cause messages appear in the [environment overview](environment-health-console.md) page of the Elastic Beanstalk console and are recorded in [events](using-features.events.md) when health issues persist across several checks\.

 ## Deployments<a name="environments-health-enhanced-notifications-deployments"></a>